-

 Iosu Iribarren, from the FIIAPP Strategy Department, gives us his personal vision of COP25 and how to face the challenge of climate change

-31 October.
+Iosu Iribarren, from the FIIAPP Strategy Department, gives us his personal vision of COP25 and how to face the challenge of climate change31 October.
 The phones keep ringing.
 And in silence the ticking of the clock reminds us that it’s time to act .
 There are four weeks left before COP25 begins.
 It will be in Madrid, there is hardly any time, and an invigorating mixture of excitement, confidence and nerves takes hold of us all.

 Chile has rightly decided to attend to the social demands, which cannot wait.
 And since the fight against climate change is also pressing, solidarity triumphs in the form of cooperation and multilateralism.

 COP25 is the last summit before the Paris Agreement comes into force in 2020.
 The United States has already announced that it is abandoning ship and Greta Thunberg, in such an eloquent paradox, shows us her sailing boat trip to the Summit in streaming video.
-Meanwhile, the European Union, Latin America and the other countries (a total of 196) stand firm in their commitment to complete Article 6 – still under construction – to create a common framework for offsetting CO2 emissions.
+Meanwhile, the European Union, Latin America and the other countries (a total of 196) stand firm in their commitment to complete Article 6 – still under building – to create a common framework for offsetting CO2 emissions.

 On the horizon are the contours of a future with zero-net carbon and a fair global energy transition.
 The 2030 Agenda permeates the atmosphere, marks the way forward and offers us a common language with which to promote – from Ibero-America, that has not changed – sustainable development in all its dimensions.